-Our commitment and aspirations
+Our philosophy, commitment and aspirations

 Kenmore Park Infant & Nursery School is a fully inclusive school which ensures that all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum (regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs).